fico-ita/po_245_2023_S2_T2/docs/how-to-guides.md

-This part of the project documentation focuses on a **problem-oriented** approach.
-You'll tackle common tasks that you might have, with the help of the code provided in this project.

-## How To Add Two Numbers?

-You have two numbers and you need to add them together.
-You're in luck!
-The `calculator` package can help you get this done.
+## Como simular e estudar a estrategia de momentum?
+Se voce tem um dataset e precisa simular a estrategia de momentum, voce esta com sorte!
+O pacote `momentum` pode te ajudar a fazer isso.

-Download the code from this GitHub repository and place the `calculator/` folder in the same directory as your Python script:
+Download the code from this GitHub repository and place the `momentum` folder in the same directory as your

     your_project/
     │
-    ├── calculator/
+    ├── modules/
     │   ├── __init__.py
+    │   └── get_retornos.py
+    │   └── initial_weights.py
+    │   └── load_data.py
-    │   └── calculations.py
+    │   └── strategy_simulator.py
     │
+    ├── example/
+    │   ├── __init__.py
+    │   └── strategy_momentum.py
+    │
+    ├── dataset/
+    │   ├── BR/
+    │   └── US/
+    │
-    └── your_script.py
+    └── your_notebook.ipynb
+!!! warning
+    Ensure that you upload your dataset for simulation.
+Alternatively, you can use the dataset in the actual repository.
+If you choose to add your own dataset, please adhere to the same file format standardization as the files present in the repository's dataset.

-Inside of `your_script.py` you can now import the `add()` function from the `calculator.calculations`
+Within your notebook, you can import the `momentum` function from the `momentum.strategy_momentum` module using the following code:
-module:

-    # your_script.py
-    from calculator.calculations import add

-After you've imported the function, you can use it to add any two numbers that you need to add:

-    # your_script.py
+    # your_notebook.ipynb
-    from calculator.calculations import add
+    from momentum.strategy_momentum import momentum

-    print(add(20, 22))  # OUTPUT: 42.0

-You're now able to add any two numbers, and you'll always get a `float` as a result.
+After importing the function into your notebook, you can use the modules along with the chosen dataset to simulate the momentum strategy with various parameters of your choice.